dxe/dxesf-docs/docs/index.md

-1. promote accountability in our commitments to ourselves and organizational partners by empowering the leadership team to align our work with our road map and annual strategic plan; and
+1. promote accountability in our commitments to ourselves and organizational partners by empowering the leadership team to align our work with our roadmap and annual strategic plan; and

 1. provide for transparency and checks and balances by which leadership can be selected, recalled, and decisions revisited.